This section contains answers for frequent questions regarding the registration process of Backup4all.

-How can I store many versions of my files and keep the backup size as small as possible?
+How can I store multiple versions of my files and keep the backup size as small as possible?

 Our recommendation is to use incremental back up type with maximum zip compression.
-The incremental backup type ensures that only new and modified files are backed up.
+The incremental backup type ensures that only new and modified files will be backed up.

 How can I restore many files from older backup versions?

 Sometimes we need to restore files from an older backup version.
-To do this open the Restore Wizard by clicking on the Restore button, select the custom Restore type and click Next.
-Now the list of available backup versions is shown.
+To do this, open the Restore Wizard by clicking on the Restore button, select Choose/filter files and restore any version option, then click Next.
+The list of files will be shown so you can select only the files/folders you need.
+Press Next to list the available backup versions.
 You can select one or many versions (use the SHIFT and CTRL keys to define the selection).
-In the next pages you can apply file filters or individually select each file from the selected versions that you actually want to restore.
+In the next page you can apply file filters for the selected versions you want to restore.

 How can I limit the number of back-up versions?

 Open the Backup Properties window for the backup job.
-Go to the Type page.
-Here you can set the Limit number of stored backups to option and specify the desired limit.
+Go to the Type -> Storage page.
+Here you can select the Limit number of backups option and specify the desired limit.

 I'm backing up to DVD using Mirror backup and it writes the DVD very slow.
 Any solutions to improve the speed?

-If your CD/DVD burner is not recognized after you click on OK, you'll need to re-open Tools -> Options -> Backup -> CD/DVD and uncheck the Burn CD/DVD using internal ASPI option.
+If your CD/DVD/Blu-ray burner is not recognized after you click on OK, you’ll need to re-open File -> Options -> CD, DVD or Blu-ray and select the Use native Win32 interface (SPTI) option.